veben/microservices/README.md

 # Microservices

-## Technologies to configure to build and run in docker
+## Technologies to configure to build and run with docker
 - Docker Desktop for Windows
     - Download & install
     - Know your current version : `docker --version`